TL;DR

 Git-Steer Series:

-1. Introduction (this post) - Architecture and philosophy
+1. Introduction (this post) - Architecture, philosophy, and the interactive dashboard

 2. Setup Guide - Step-by-step installation